 The boom has been fueled by a legal vacuum.
 As a rule, the rapid emergence of electric scooters in Latin American cities has caught local authorities off guard.
 "Sometimes they start to operate before there are regulations," says Bernardo Baranda, director for Latin America at the Institute for Transportation and Development Policy (IPTD), a think tank dedicated to mobility.
 "There is not yet a standard model."
 In this sense, Baranda points out two extremes: cities that do not regulate at all and others that do so too strictly.

 Mexico City seeks a middle ground between the freeway and the front wall.
 Two days before the accident this Sunday, the capital government published some ordinances that limit the speed to 20 kilometers per hour, the same speed allowed for hybrid bicycles, and establish parking areas.
 This last aspect is key: being able to park the skateboard at will, in the place that best suits the user, is one of the main attractions of this means of transport.
 The Secretary of Mobility, Andrés Lajous, stresses the importance of limiting the current "hyper flexibility".
 "People who complain, and complain with reason, say they block the pedestrian crossing," he explains.
 The sector has 45 days of adaptation until the permanent rules come into operation.
-Faced with criticism, some companies have moved ahead and created their own parking areas.
+Faced with criticism, some companies have moved ahead and created their parking areas.

 The new regulations, which have raised concerns in the sector, also force companies to offer insurance for users.
 Most already have policies, but coverage varies.
 Some only cover damages to third parties and others also include the hospital expenses of the injured party.
 "What everybody worries about is security," Wieland admits.
 The companies are committed to "educate" on how to use the skate.
 Among the rules of good operation is the use of a helmet, but until now it is the responsibility of the user to wear his.
-In fact, in the streets of the capital it is common to see users without the accessory, walking on the sidewalk and in the opposite direction, regardless of the company they use.
+In fact, in the streets of the capital, it is common to see users without accessories, walking on the sidewalk and in the opposite direction, regardless of the company they use.

 The agenda of Grin and Lime for the coming months is full of launches in new cities.
 In the places where they are already operating, they seek to consolidate the territory conquered by the car.
 But the future of the sector is open.
 "It's early to say if it's going to be just a fad," says Baranda, of IPTD.
 It remains to be seen if the electric skateboard continues its bright rise or ends in a ditch.